 \subsection{Ratio of Posterior to Prior Accessible Range by SNR}

 For signals injected at typical SNRs, the results are visualized in Fig.~\ref{fig:sim_results}, which depicts the percentage of the $\Delta \varphi$ prior covered by the 90\% credible interval.
-All results use the precessing prior, with results using two detectors represented by dashed lines and those using three detectors represented by solid lines.
+Results using two detectors are represented by dashed lines and those using three detectors are represented by solid lines.
 In general, we find results consistent with expectation, with higher SNRs and lower $\mathcal{M}$ leading to a better constraint of the phase offset.
 In addition, we can see the significant improvement the use of three detectors consistently has on specifying our results, as is most pronounced with the 50\% difference at SNR 50 for $\mathcal{M} = 30 \chirp$.

 In general, we find that the signals are typically too quiet for SNRs at 30 or below to constrain $\Delta \varphi$ beyond the prior at a significant level.
-However, we find that at SNR 40, we can constrain the result to $25 \%$ of the prior for $\mathcal{M} = 15 \chirp$, with a similar constraint for $\mathcal{M} = 30 \chirp$ at SNR 50. \emph{This implies that we should be able to yield evidence of gravitational lensing for type II images at SNR $\gtrsim 40$, with $\mathcal{M} \leq 30 \chirp$} (assuming a small enough mass ratio so differences between the two modes are notable, the signal has enough precession to break the degeneracy between $\varphi_{22}$ and $\psi$, and the signal was measured with three detectors).
+However, we find that at SNR 40, we can constrain the result to $25 \%$ of the prior for $\mathcal{M} = 15 \chirp$, with a similar constraint for $\mathcal{M} = 30 \chirp$ at SNR 50. \emph{This implies that we should be able to yield evidence of gravitational lensing for type II images at SNR $\gtrsim 40$, with $\mathcal{M} \leq 30 \chirp$} (assuming an asymmetric enough mass ratio so differences between the two modes are notable, the signal has enough precession to break the degeneracy between $\varphi_{22}$ and $\psi$, and the signal was measured with three detectors).
 This SNR and $\mathcal{M}$ limitation means that current GW signals are generally too quiet to yield a proper constraint of $\Delta \varphi$.
 However, as interferometer technology continues to advance, we expect to observe signals that can be reasonably tested for type II imagery using this method.